eliezr9/Demo/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.
+The application will automatically reload if you change any of the source files. db must be runing for the server to run.

+## Development db run

+Run `ngm run server' to run a lical database.
+Navigate to `http://localhost:4100/`.
+The database will automatically reload if you change any of the source files.

 ## Code scaffolding